named-data/mini-ndn/docs/CONFIG.md

     a: _
     b: _

-Additionaly each node can take the following paramteres:
+Additionally each node can take the following parameters:

 * app   : Default application(s) to be started on a node (specify '_' if no app needs to be started - required).
 The app is the only parameter which needs double quotes (see example below).